Encroachment Bond

 • A maintenance bond - This bond is almost like a warranty on the project, and is a bond that is in place for a period of time after the project is completed.
 It ensures that there will be no defect within the project that should appear within a given timeframe (usually a year), and that the contractor will take care of it if an issue does present itself.
 If the contractor does not follow through on the agreement, the clients can file a claim and use the money from the bond to correct these issues.

 • A Home Improvement Contractor Bond - The purpose of this bond is to protect the government and the clients by ensuring that home improvement contractors are abiding by the law and building codes/regulations.
-In the case that a project went unfinished, malfunctioned, or posed a risk to the clients in some way, a claim can be filed against the contracter in order to compensate for the damage done to the client or the client’s property.
+In the case that a project went unfinished, malfunctioned, or posed a risk to the clients in some way, a claim can be filed against the contractor in order to compensate for the damage done to the client or the client’s property.

 What are Permit Surety Bonds?